srishivi/srishivi.github.io/README.md

-# Hi This is a new file

-sasasa
+This repository is for saving notes when studying anything.